ONSdigital/address-index-api/api-definitions/readme.md

 <p>The API is currently only available within ONS, though there are plans to make the bulk match part of the system available via the new IDS (Integrated Data Service).</p>

-<p>The API is deployed to Google Cloud Platform so direct access from other public sector organisations is also possible.</p>

 <p>Work is also underway to create a new version of the system using Natural Lanugage Processing.</p>

 <h2>Getting data from ONS Address Index API</h2>